-- 4. 5th Week of class and later No refund - 6.
-If the college does not accept the enrollment, all monies paid by the student to the college shall be refunded and the student and college shall be released from further obligation. - 7.
-If a student is withdrawn from a class due to a class cancellation, the student is entitled to a full refund. - 8.
-No refunds are given past drop/add for any six-week courses. - 9.
+- 6. If the college does not accept the enrollment, all monies paid by the student to the college shall be refunded and the student and college shall be released from further obligation. - 7.
+If a student is withdrawn from a class due to a class cancellation, the student is entitled to a full refund. - 8. \No refunds are given past drop/add for any six-week courses. - 9.
 Refunds will be made within 30 days of termination or receipt of cancellation notice. - 10.
 Subject to the date of official withdrawal, tuition and fees will be refunded according to the schedule above.
 Should disciplinary measures that require the withdrawal of a student the above refund schedule will apply.